Dynamical Landscape and Multistability of a Climate Model: Results

+Phenomenologically, the presence of clear distinction between the SB$\rightarrow$W and the W$\rightarrow$SB transition paths explicitly indicates that the global thawing and the global freezing of the planet are fundamentally different processes.
 The thawing proceeds as follows.
-First, because of persistent positive anomalies of the solar irradiance, the global temperature of the planet grows without much changes in $\Delta T_{EP}$, because the atmospheric circulation is extremely weak and the oceanic transport absent.
-Then, the equatorial belt starts to melt and, because of the large decrease of the albedo in the equatorial band and subsequent intense warming, $\Delta T_{EP}$ increases substantially -- see the almost vertical portion of the red line in Fig.~\ref{fig:ocdiff_1_phsp}b).
-This leads to a strong enhancement of the meridional heat transport performed by the atmosphere and by the ocean, which causes to thawing of the sea-ice at higher latitudes until the sea-ice line reaches very high latitudes compatible with the W climate.
+First, because of persistent positive anomalies of the solar irradiance, the global temperature of the planet grows without much changes in $\Delta T_{EP}$, as the atmospheric circulation is extremely weak and the oceanic transport absent.
+Then, the equatorial belt starts to melt and, due to the large decrease of the albedo in the equatorial band and subsequent intense warming, $\Delta T_{EP}$ increases substantially -- see the almost vertical portion of the red line in Fig.~\ref{fig:ocdiff_1_phsp}(b).
+This leads to a strong enhancement of the meridional heat transport performed by the atmosphere and by the ocean, which causes the thawing of the sea-ice at higher latitudes until the sea-ice line reaches very high latitudes compatible with the W climate.

-The global freezing of the planet, instead, proceed in the following way.
+The global freezing of the planet, instead, proceeds in the following way.
 The cause of the freezing is, obviously, the presence of a (rare) persistent negative anomaly of the solar irradiance.
-The reduction of incoming solar radiation has an amplified effect at high latitudes, because of the ice-albedo effect, leading to an increase of $\Delta T_{EP}$.
-The increase in $\Delta T_{EP}$ causes a strengthening in the meridional heat transport, as discussed above, which acts as a stabilizing feedback -- see the diagonal portion of the blue line in Fig.~\ref{fig:ocdiff_1_phsp}b).
+The reduction of incoming solar radiation has an amplified effect at high latitudes, because of the ice-albedo feedback, leading to an increase of $\Delta T_{EP}$.
+The increase in $\Delta T_{EP}$ causes a strengthening in the meridional heat transport, which acts as a stabilizing feedback -- see the diagonal portion of the blue line in Fig.~\ref{fig:ocdiff_1_phsp}(b).
 Nonetheless, if the anomaly in the solar irradiance is sufficiently strong and persistent, the sea-ice line moves equatorward, until the equatorial belt freezes and undergoes further extreme cooling because the albedo becomes very high, leading eventually to a very low value of $\Delta T_{EP}$ in the final SB state.